anythingbutx/NotTetris/README.md

 # NotTetris
-A javascript web-based game in the style of tetris.
-Created using javaEE and Payara5 container.
+A web-based game in the style of tetris created using javaEE.
 Player scores are recorded and displayed on the scoreboard page ordered by rank.
-Currently the scoreboard information is stored in memory via a static class serverside.
+Currently the scoreboard information is stored in memory via a static class serverside for testing.
-I will probably migrate the project to springboot before implementing hibranate and database connections.
+TODO: Used internal or external database for player scores.